Valentine-D3V/Valentine-D3V/README.md

 ### Hi i'm VALENTINE! 👋

-just your mear handsome coder who loves anime and a nice hot cup of coffee in the morning.
+Just your mear handsome coder who loves anime and a nice hot cup of coffee in the morning.

 ![IMG_4218](https://user-images.githubusercontent.com/109115310/213842977-7fc843a1-9d99-4162-853e-53a088d9683f.gif)